 Did you know, the windshield, and all the other panes of glass that are fitted into your vehicle, are essential to the strength of the structure?
 It’s easy to just think of them as simply ways to let in light and to see out, but in fact, whether you drive a car, van, SUV or truck, the glass contributes around 30% of the total structural strength.
 Each piece has undergone rigorous design and testing to ensure it helps to streamline the body shape, and therefore help with gas mileage.
 The type of glass used for each type of pane (toughened, laminated, tempered ...) has also been carefully selected in order to ensure driver and passenger safety if some kind of collision or other damaging incident occurs.
 Even small areas of damage, whether it is a scratch, a rock chip or a crack, can compromise the vehicle’s capability to keep the occupants safe, and should be assessed and rectified to prevent them developing further.

-All the members of the myWindshield network are on hand to offer their expertise on all matters relating to your vehicle glass, so if you need the back door glass replaced, you know where to go.
-With certified mobile technicians and repair centers across the US, we guarantee you will get the best in customer care combined with consistently high-quality workmanship, at best prices.
+All the members of the myWindshield network are on hand to offer their expertise on all matters relating to your vehicle glass.
+With certified mobile technicians and auto glass shops across the US, we guarantee you will get the best in customer care combined with consistently high-quality workmanship, at best prices.

 Can car door glass that has tint or other special features be replaced?

 Yes, if your car door glass is tinted or has special features such as UV filters, soundproofing or heated glass, a qualified and experienced auto glass technician found on myWindshield can replace it.
 The more specialized the glass, the less likely it is that the auto glass shop will have the exact piece of glass required in stock, so some pieces may need to be ordered.